Frequently asked questions (FAQs)

-This error is generally seen after the Proctor enters his/her credentials and the candidate attempts to launch the exam.
+This error is generally seen after the Proctor enters their credentials and the Test Candidate attempts to launch the exam.
 This may occur before or after the exam tutorial, which shows up immediately after launch but prior to the exam timer starting.
 Review the following solutions when encountering this error:

-- Microsoft Office Installation Issues (MOS Exams only):
+- Microsoft Office Installation Issues (MOS Exams only, Compass for Windows only):